- Where is Batahola Norte? Who does the CCBN serve?

 - Sisters of the Precious Blood (Dayton, OH)

 The Administrative Area of the CCBN records all income and expenditures using QuickBooks accounting software.
 The Cultural Center of Batahola Norte Board of Directors in Nicaragua monitors these records at their quarterly meetings.
 These are open books and are audited annually by independent auditors.

 Friends of Batahola have incorporated as a not-for-profit education organization to help raise some of the funds needed for the CCBN.
 The Board of Directors of Friends of Batahola is responsible for disbursing these funds as available and as needed and for monitoring use of funds.
 Representatives from FOB journey—at their own expense—every year to visit the CCBN.

 Instructors are usually former students who were able, with scholarships, to continue their post secondary education, sometimes at the university level.
 Several instructors have degrees or are university-trained.
-The Coordinator is a graduate of Wellesley College and has over 15 years of experience in international development and nonprofit management.
 Because of the quality of instruction, the CCBN is able to offer national certificates to its students upon completing any of several courses of study.